My Hometown A - Z: Letter D

 Better than that--the doily continuously tried to outdo itself--show status and otherwise compete with other doilies.
 It grew into tablecloths, table runners, dish cloths, bowl covers, gloves, chapel veils and in some neighborhoods--even doily CURTAINS.
 I had heard rumor of the doily CHAIR--but never saw one.

-As a kid, I saw doily wall hangings, doily shower curtains, doily Halloween decorations (yep, spider webs--had to be black)
+As a kid, I saw doily wall hangings, doily shower curtains, doily Halloween decorations (yep, spider webs--had to be black) and doily wrappings around African Violet flower pots (leftover influence of Eleanor R) in homes of my friends.

 To say I was in awe of the doily-is true.